 Sizes come in small, medium, large etc. (XL or 12/14 is the largest) rather than dress sizes and you might need a different size in each style.

 I am usually a US size 8.
 I tried three styles and found a medium in the Gail pants was too big for me, but it was the perfect size for the Luisa Skinny Jeans.
 The Anatomie team recommended I size up to large for the Skyler pants, but I found those too big.

-The lengths are also very different.
-Anatomie doesn’t offer different lengths and every pant varies.
+The lengths are also very different which I find strange.
+Anatomie doesn’t offer different lengths (I wish they would) and every pant varies.
 The Skyler pants (which are their most popular style) were about four inches longer than the Luisa—they were far too long for me whereas the Luisa fit perfectly (I usually take a 30” length).

 The three pants I tried are all made from the same fabric but vary in design and fit.
 Here’s what I thought of each style:

 - Gail High Waisted Pant – My least favourite.
 I didn’t like the glitzy zips and pockets that bulged out when I sat down, and they were too big in the waist and length.